The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Measurement

 To enhance the accuracy of our model, we divide the redshift range of 0.45 to 0.7 into five bins and perform an integration based on the distribution of lens galaxies.
+Although more sophisticated modeling approaches can be adopted to model the scatter of halo mass or others \citep[e.g.][]{Leauthaud2012ApJ, Han2015MNRAS}, we leave more sophisticated modeling to future studies.
+Also, we test our model in simulations shown later.

-Our model comprises four free parameters, halo mass $M_h$, concentration $c$, the scatter of off-centering $\sigma_s$ and the proportion of well-centered halos $f_c$, which we fit using Markov Chain Monte Carlo techniques \citep{mcmc2000}.
+In total, our model comprises five free parameters, halo mass $M_h$, concentration $c$, halo bias $b_h$, the scatter of off-centering $\sigma_s$ and the proportion of well-centered halos $f_c$, which we fit using Markov Chain Monte Carlo techniques \citep{Christensen_2001}.
+The flat priors of the parameters in the fitting process are listed in Table \ref{tab:prior}.